venkatesh-madanwale/Image-Resizer/README.md

 After running the script, resized images will be saved in the `resized_images` folder.

+You can check the Example folder to get the proper understanding of the script.

 ## Notes

 - Supported image formats: `.jpg`, `.jpeg`, `.png`, `.bmp`.